-To promote organizations and practices that equip individuals and communities to become autonomous and thriving members of society.
+To promote practices and organizations that equip individuals and communities in developing nations to become self-sufficient and thriving members of society.

 NGOs and nonprofits world-wide have existed to fill certain gaps that the government or private sector have not.
 However, in the developing world many well-intentioned endeavors have either not helped or even worse, harmed the local people and economies, and as a result have created a vicious cycle of dependence.

-The philosophy of Emanate International is: if organizations truly want to make a difference then the cycle of dependency must be broken.
+The philosophy of Emanate International is: if organizations truly want to make a difference then the cycle of dependency on foreign aid must be broken.
 How will we know if it has?

 To break the cycle, the best metric for sustainable success should be measured in how autonomous the individual or community “helped” has become after the support has been given.

 Emanate International has been created to serve as a resource to encourage nonprofit, NGO, and Social Enterprise leaders to think critically about their work – and specifically their execution of it.

 This goal will be achieved through interviews and featured written posts of leaders in the field who are living out this philosophy in their work, as well as providing other tangible resources that can benefit leaders who want to use best practice in their organizations.

 My debut into the International Development sphere began in 2011 when I visited Port-au-Prince, Haiti for the first time to help lead a group of students on a mission trip.
 As a high school French teacher at the time, I figured my role would be to translate and look out for the youth.
 Little did I know what seeds would be planted in my life that summer.